ApsaraDB/PolarDB-for-PostgreSQL/README.md

 PolarDB slices a table into shards by hashing its primary key.
 The number of shards is configurable.
 Shards are stored in PolarDB nodes.
 When a query accesses shards in multiple nodes, a distributed transaction and a transaction coordinator are used to maintain ACID across nodes.

-Each shard is replicated to three nodes with each replica stored on different node.
+Each shard is replicated to three nodes with each replica stored on a different node.
 In order to save costs, we can deploy two of the replicas to store complete data.
-The third replica only stores write ahead log (WAL), which participates in the election but cannot be chosen as the leader.
+The third replica only stores write-ahead log (WAL), which participates in the election but cannot be chosen as the leader.

 See [architecture design](/doc/polardb/arch.md) for more information